Australians sold more than 90 million used goods in 2020.

 "Every day, two people die and 145 people are injured from unsafe products," says Julia.
 "A General Safety Duty in the law would stop these unnecessary injuries, and more tragically, fatalities."

-If you buy something from Gumtree, Facebook Marketplace or eBay you can ask (and pay for) the seller to post the item to you.
+If you buy something from Gumtree, Facebook Marketplace or eBay, you can ask (and pay for) the seller to post the item to you.
 But in many cases you'll need to meet the seller to pick up the item.
-If so, it's important to remember the current social distancing rule of staying more than 2m from people, practising good hand and sneeze/cough hygiene and to stay away from others if you're sick.
+Despite Australia's high rates of vaccination, it's still worth following the social-distancing rule of staying more than 2m from people, practising good hand and sneeze/cough hygiene, and staying away from others if you're ill.

-It's also advisable to clean and disinfect your item thoroughly (and the package, if it was posted) to remove any potential traces of the virus that causes COVID-19 and limit its spread, especially as it's not currently known how long it can live on surfaces.
+You may also want to clean and disinfect your item thoroughly (and the package, if it was posted) to remove any potential traces of the virus that causes COVID-19 and limit its spread.

 For detailed advice on how to do this, visit our guide to cleaning in the time of coronavirus.